Understanding the Differences Between a Crypto Wallet and an Exchange

 What Is a Crypto Exchange?

 A digital asset trading platform, also known as a cryptocurrency exchange, is essentially a marketplace for digital currencies.
-Users can buy, sell, and trade crypto coins on these platforms, just like trading stocks or commodities on traditional exchanges.
+Users can buy and sell bitcoin, even trade coins, on these platforms, just like trading stocks or commodities on traditional exchanges.

 The average person may, at a high level, think of us as a digital currency bank, but we’re not a bank.